Ample supply pushes soybeans towards fifth straight weekly loss

 China approved additional varieties of genetically modified soybeans and corn while expanding their planting areas nationwide to improve food security and reduce imports.

-Source: Reuters (Reporting by Peter Hobson; Editing by Sherry Jacob-Phillips and Subhranshu Sahu)
+Source: Reuters (Reporting by Peter Hobson in Canberra and Sybille de La Hamaide in Paris; Editing by Sherry Jacob-Phillips, Subhranshu Sahu and Susan Fenton)